technicalpriyanka/E-commerce-website-Django-/README.md

 # E-commerce-website-Django-
-online platform that facilitates buying and selling goods and services
+An e-commerce website is a digital platform designed to facilitate the buying and selling of goods and services online.
+It allows businesses to showcase their products, manage inventory, and provide a seamless shopping experience to customers

+Steps to buils e cpmmerce website:

 Step 1: Install virtualenv
 pip install virtualenv